f1rehead/SlideshowSE/readme.md

 ## Installation

-1. Install Slideshow SE either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Slideshow SE either via the WordPress.org plugin directory or by uploading the files to your server.

 2. After activating Slideshow SE, click on 'Slideshows' in the admin interface left navigation and create a new slideshow.